 The Ultimate Sea Shell Identification Guide

 Are you ready for the ultimate sea shell identification guide?

 There are actually around 100,000 shells in the world.
-So I’ll highlight the shells you will most likely find at the beach, including rare, huge, and even one deadly shell.
+I’ll highlight the shells you’ll most likely find at the beach and a few other interesting and beautiful shells.

-Would you like a free printable of all the shells below for your next beach trip?
+Would you like a free printable of the most common seashells?
 Click the button below.

+The Ultimate Sea Shell Identification Guide